Growing Peperomias: How to Care for Radiator Plants

 Because this is a viral disease, there isn’t much you can do to cure the problem.
 If you don’t have any other plants in the same genus in your home, you can just cut off any symptomatic leaves and hope for the best.

-Otherwise, toss the whole thing out to prevent further spread.
+Otherwise, toss out the plant to prevent further spread.

 Root and Stem Rot